Reclone-org/AccessLabs-Resources/hardware/Shaker/Readme.md

 </p>

 <p align="center">
-  <em>Status: prototype documented for replication and improvement.</em>
+  <em>Prototype hardware documented for replication, testing, and further improvement.</em>
 </p>

 ---

 ## Overview

-This project is a compact shaker designed for incubator use, built around:
+This project is a compact incubator shaker built around:

 - a **3D-printed mechanical assembly**
 - an **ESP32-S3 DevKitC-1** controller